May 14, 2026

 1. Author bio with credentials on every blog post.
 Headshot, school, years practicing.

-3. Reviews displayed on homepage.
-Real reviews with patient first names.
+3. Real reviews displayed on the homepage, with patient first names.

 4. Trust badges near booking CTAs.
-ADA, Invisalign Premier, state dental society logos.
+ADA, state dental society, program logos you've actually earned.

 The Five Checks That Catch the Most Leaks

-If you only have an afternoon, run these five first.
-They account for most of the lost patients I find on a typical audit.
+If you only have an afternoon, run these five first, in order.

-• Indexing health.
-A service or location page Google has not indexed cannot rank at all.
-Practices routinely have 5 to 15 pages sitting invisible because of a stray noindex tag or a sitemap gap.
+2. Indexing health.
+A service or location page Google hasn't indexed can't rank at all — and a stray noindex tag or a sitemap gap can keep pages invisible for months without anyone noticing.

-• Dentist and LocalBusiness schema.
+3. Dentist and LocalBusiness schema.
 Without it, Google has to guess what you are and where.
-With it, you become eligible for the rich local results that win the click.
+With it, you're eligible for the rich local results that win the click.

-• Unique, keyworded title tags.
+4. Unique, keyworded title tags.
 Duplicate or generic titles tell Google your pages are interchangeable.
-A specific title with the service and city is the single fastest on-page win.
+A specific title with the service and city is the fastest on-page win there is.

-• One clear H1 per page.
-Multiple H1s or a missing one muddies the page's topic.
+5. One clear H1 per page.
+Multiple H1s — or none — muddy the page's topic.
 One H1 naming the primary keyword removes the ambiguity.

 How Often to Run This

-• After any major site change: Full audit before publishing changes live.
+• After any major site change: full audit before the changes go live.

 Tools for Running This Audit